Tony Hadley: Personal life

 Hadley has three children with his first wife, Leonie Lawson; Tom, Toni and Mackenzie.
 Hadley split from Lawson in 2003, after 20 years of marriage, and married Alison Evers in July 2009 at Cliveden House.
 They live in Buckinghamshire with their two children: Zara (born 21 December 2006) and Genevieve (born 6 February 2012).

 Hadley is an Arsenal fan and has played for the Arsenal ex-Professional and Celebrity XI team.

 Hadley stated on the television show Loose Women (22 February 2007) that he is 6 ft 4 in and 17+1/2 st. He is proud of his work ethic, which he states was instilled into him from a young age by his parents, and he says he has never claimed benefits.

 In 2006, Hadley became a co-owner of the Red Rat Craft Brewery, which produced Hadley's Golden Ale and Hadley's Crazy Dog Stout.
 The business closed in 2013, after which Hadley was associated with The Great Yorkshire Brewery, which brewed a lager called "Gold".

+Hadley is a close friend of Paul Young, who appeared alongside Hadley on "Do They Know It's Christmas?".
+The two toured Australia and New Zealand during October and November 2008.

 Political affiliations

-Hadley is a supporter of the Conservative Party and an admirer of former Prime Minister Margaret Thatcher.
+Hadley is a supporter of the Conservative Party and an admirer of former prime minister Margaret Thatcher.
 He has attended the party's annual conference and was reported in 2008 to be interested in standing as an MP.
 In 2012 the New Statesman described Hadley as one of the few openly right-wing rock stars.